elithrar/elithrar.github.io/_posts/2016-03-20-testing-http-handlers-go.md

 > http.ResponseWriter, *http.Request)`.
 Go 1.7 will [add context.Context to
 > http.Request](https://github.com/golang/go/issues/14660), which will make this even easier.

-I use the [Goji](https://goji.io/) mux/router for `context.Context` compatible handlers today, but this approach will work for any router/mux/framework that works with `context.Context`.
+Note that for the below example, I'm using the [Goji](https://goji.io/) mux/router for `context.Context` compatible handlers today, but this approach will work for any router/mux/framework that works with `context.Context`.

 ```go
 func TestGetProjectsHandler(t *testing.T) {